mahmoudparsian/data-warehousing-and-business-intelligence/resources/class_lectures/week_03_SQL_for_Data_Cleanup_and_Analysis/week_03_Practice_SQL_JOINs.md

 	This table defines users of the music streaming service

 	user_id: The unique identifier of the user
-	name: The name of the user
+	user_name: The name of the user
 	email: The email address of the user
 	country: The country where the user is located
 	plan: The subscription plan of the user, either ‘free’ or ‘premium’